honeycombio/refinery/config.md

 ## Stress Relief

-`StressRelief` `StressRelief` controls the Stress Relief mechanism, which is used to prevent Refinery from being overwhelmed by a large number of traces.
+`StressRelief` controls the Stress Relief mechanism, which is used to prevent Refinery from being overwhelmed by a large number of traces.
 There is a metric called `stress_level` that is emitted as part of Refinery metrics.
 It is a measure of Refinery's throughput rate relative to its processing rate, combined with the amount of room in its internal queues, and ranges from `0` to `100`.
 `stress_level` is generally expected to be `0` except under heavy load.